SallyChau/1-Center-1-Highway-Problem/README.md

 A project submission by Sally Chau

-In the context of the project group "Computational Geometry", I implemented the algorithm from J. M. Dıaz-Banez, M. Korman, P. Perez-Lantero, I. Ventura from the paper "The 1-Center and 1-Highway problem" (http://personal.us.es/dbanez/papers/carreteras-minmax.pdf).
+In the context of the project group "Computational Geometry" during the Bachelor of Science program in Computer Science at the University of Bonn, I implemented the algorithm from J. M. Dıaz-Banez, M. Korman, P. Perez-Lantero, I. Ventura from the paper "The 1-Center and 1-Highway problem" (http://personal.us.es/dbanez/papers/carreteras-minmax.pdf).
 Furthermore, I designed and implemented a GUI to visualize the step-by-step process of the algorithm.
 The whole project is implemented in Java.

 _The 1-Center and 1-Highway Problem_